Gulf Breeze Zoo

 The Gulf Breeze Zoo (originally The Zoo Northwest Florida) is a 50 acre zoo located in Woodlawn Beach, Florida, neighboring Navarre and Gulf Breeze, Florida.
-It has over 900 exotic animals including rhinos, hippos, Western lowland gorillas, and orangutans that visitors can view during an African preserve train ride.
+The zoo has over 900 exotic animals including rhinos, hippos, Western lowland gorillas, and orangutans that visitors can view during an African preserve train ride.
 Activities include hand-feeding of some animals including giraffes.
 The Gulf Breeze Zoo supports captive breeding, wildlife conservation, and habitat preservation programs.

 History

 The zoo started on an acre of land on Burgess Road and later on a larger tract in Cantonment, Florida.
 It was established in its current location in 1984 by four local businessmen.
 Pat Quinn, one of the founders, became its first director.
 The zoo began with about 60 animals on 19 acres of land.

 In 2004, unable to make a profit, the founders handed over ownership to the nonprofit Gulf Coast Zoological Society.

-In 2004 and 2005, hurricanes Ivan and Dennis struck the area with devastating effect to the Zoo.
-It closed temporarily on August 17, 2009, awaiting the decisions from the governments of Escambia and Santa Rosa counties to provide $125,000 each in funding.
+Later in 2004 and then in 2005, hurricanes Ivan and Dennis struck the area with devastating effect to the Zoo.
+The zoo closed temporarily on August 17, 2009, awaiting the decisions from the governments of Escambia and Santa Rosa counties to provide $125,000 each in funding.
 On August 20, 2009, county officials announced that the closure of the zoo would be permanent.

 In December 2009, the zoo was purchased and rescued by a team of zoological professionals from Virginia Safari Park of Natural Bridge, Virginia.
 It was renovated and reopened on February 18, 2010, as Gulf Breeze Zoo.

 On January 20, 2018, the first baby white rhino was born at Gulf Breeze Zoo.
 She was the first ever rhino calf to be born in its 34-year history.

-In 2018, the zoo, which at that time was about 50 acres, purchased 35 acres of additional land on the west side of the current site on U.S. 98.
+Also in 2018, the zoo, which at that time was about 50 acres, purchased 35 acres of additional land on the west side of the current site on U.S. 98.

 In February 2019, a family of six orangutans arrived at the zoo from a conservation center in Connecticut.